-Just this week, Chavez returned from Cuba after receiving medical treatment.
+Last week, Chavez returned from Cuba after receiving medical treatment.
 He said doctors detected malignant cells and that he expects to undergo surgery in the coming days.

 The president has repeatedly spoken publicly about his cancer battle, but has never specified what type he has.